THU-numbda/deepRWCap/README.md

 ## Datasets

 > [!WARNING]
-> Only a subset of 100 samples is available.
+> Only a subset of 100 samples for the Poisson Kernel [^1] and the Gradient Kernel is available.
 Check the [GGFT documentation](ggft/README.md) to generate larger datasets for model training.

+[^1]: The surface Green's function is equivalent to the Poisson kernel.

 Each dataset file is a binary file with the following format:
 **Header** (2 values):